G-Core/product-documentation/documentation/web-security/manage-waf/avilable-rule-types.md

 The rules **Allow binary data** and **Allow certain file types** are used to adjust the standard attack detection rules for binary data.

 By default, the WAF node analyzes incoming requests for all known attack signs.
-During the analysis, the WAF node may not consider the attack signs to be regular binary symbols and mistakenly detect malicious payloads in the binary data.
+During the analysis, the WAF node may not consider the attack signs to be regular binary symbols and therefore may mistakenly detect malicious payloads in the binary data.

-- The rule **Allow binary data** allows fine-tuning attack detection for request elements containing binary data (e.g. archived or encrypted files).
+- The rule **Allow binary data** allows you to fine-tune attack detection for request elements containing binary data (e.g. archived or encrypted files.)
-- The rule **Allow certain file types** allows fine-tuning attack detection for request elements containing specific file types (e.g. PDF, JPG).
+- The rule **Allow certain file types** allows you to fine-tune attack detection for request elements containing specific file types (e.g. PDF, JPG.)

 To adjust the attack detection rules for the binary data passed in the specified request elements, create the rule **Allow binary data** in the **Rules** WAF section.

 The rule consists of the following components:

-- Condition describes the endpoints to apply the rule to.
+- **Condition** describes the endpoints to which the rule is applied.
-- Part of request points to the original request element containing the binary data.
+- **Part of request** points to the original request element containing the binary data.
-- Options sequentally (if several) selected **in this part of request** should reflect a sequence of parsers WAF would apply to read the required request element.
+- **Options** refers to the sequence of parsers (if multiple) that WAF should apply to read the required request element as selected in this part of the request.

 To adjust the attack detection rules for certain file types passed in the specified request element, create the rule **Allow certain file types** in the **Rules** WAF section.
 The rule consists of the following components:

-- Condition describes the endpoints to apply the rule to.
+- **Condition** describes the endpoints to which the rule is applied.
-- File types to ignore the attack signs in.
+- **File types** specifies the formats in which to ignore the signs of attack.
-- Part of request points to the original request element containing the specified file types.
+- **Part of request** points to the original request element containing the binary data.
-- Options sequentally (if several) selected **in this part of request** should reflect a sequence of parsers WAF would apply to read the required request element.
+- **Options** refers to the sequence of parsers (if multiple) that WAF should apply to read the required request element as selected in this part of the request.

 Let's consider an example where a user uploads a binary file containing an image using a form on a website.
 The client sends a POST request of the type ```multipart/form-data``` to ```https://example.com/uploads/```.
 The binary file is included in the body parameter ```fileContents```.